 From traditional Irish festivals, like Puck Festival and the Lisdoonvarna Match Making Festival, to food, trad music and more, there’s an event to tickle most fancies.

-And, thankfully, there’s heaps of festivals in Ireland in 2022 taking place right the way throughout the year.
-Find the best of them below!
+And, thankfully, there’s heaps of festivals in Ireland in 2023 taking place right the way throughout the year.

 The first few months of the year is one of the quieter times of the year for festivals in Ireland, with many large events taking place pre-Christmas and then later in spring.